mem48/geocompr/main.md

 We would like to give you the ability to use the **sf**,<!--raster/stars,--> **tmap**, **leaflet** and **mapview** packages to solve spatial problems.
 However, spatial analysis in R has a long history.

-In the volume 1/2 of R News (the predecessor of The R Journal), Brian Ripley created an overview of the spatial statistics state in June 2001 <!--CITE-->. <!-- https://pdfs.semanticscholar.org/9a0a/40ac215bfc0d52605b487f66928caf6abc99.pdf -->
+In the volume 1/2 of R News (the predecessor of The R Journal), Brian Ripley created an overview of the spatial statistics state in June 2001<!--CITE-->. <!-- https://pdfs.semanticscholar.org/9a0a/40ac215bfc0d52605b487f66928caf6abc99.pdf -->
 He shortly described eight packages, mostly used for spatial smoothing end interpolation (such as **akima**, **spatial**, **sgeostat** and **geoR**) and spatial point patterns (**splancs** and **spatstat**).
+Most of these packages where based on the previos code written for S or S-PLUS.
 <!-- one/two sentences about the spatstat package -->
+In the next issue of R News, Roger Bivand gave an introduction to the **splanc** package and suggested some future prospects<!--CITE-->.<!-- https://cran.r-project.org/doc/Rnews/Rnews_2001-3.pdf -->
+The most notably, he mentioned the need for standardized R spatial interface, more efficient mechanisms for exchanging data with GIS, and better ways to treat spatial metadata (such as spatial projections).

 <!-- 2.
 R spatial story (from spatstat, by maptools, sp, raster, leaflet, to sf) -->
 <!-- https://pdfs.semanticscholar.org/9bb5/c9571d64bd3e1ae376967b6c6aca39d6fa70.pdf -->